jongwooksi/jongwooksi/README.md

 </br>
 :book: Publication

+- **J. Si** and S. Kim, "Defect Detection of Wood Grain Images with Image Gradient Applied to AE-based Generation", IEEE International Conference on Knowledge Innovation and Invention, UnderReview

 - **J. Si** and S. Kim, "PP-GAN : Style Transfer From Korean Portraits to ID Photos Using Landmark Extractor with GAN", UnderReview

+- **J. Si** and S. Kim, "Performance Comparison According to Feature Map for Defect Detection of Tile Patterns based on Isolation Forest",  Proc.
+Of Korean Institute of Information Technology Conference

+- **J. Si** and S. Kim, "Design of Object Detection Utilization for Improving Location Accuracy of the Underground Control Panel in Augmented Reality",  Proc.
+Of Korean Institute of Information Technology Conference

+- J. Kim, **J. Si**, S. Son, J. Song, and S. Kim, "Design of Object Detection Utilization for Improving Location Accuracy of the Underground Control Panel in Augmented Reality",  Proc.
+Of Korean Institute of Information Technology Conference

+- S. Son, **J. Si**, J. Song, and S. Kim, "Development of PyQt5-based Graphical User Interface for Convenient Use of Pest Detection Model",  Proc.
+Of Korean Institute of Information Technology Conference

+- **J. Si** and S. Kim, "Defect Detection of Reconstruction Methods with Color Histogram Loss Function", Proc.
+Of Korean Institute of Information, Electronics, and Communication Technology Conference

 - **J. Si** and S. Kim, "Difference Image Alignment Technique of Reconstruction Method for Detecting Defects in Thermal Image of Solar Cells", Journal of Korean Institute of Information Technology(JKIIT), Accepted